Student Support Advisers

 - taking time out or withdrawing from the University

 - pregnancy support – if you are pregnant, we can work with you and your academic department to agree a plan to support your studies

 Additionally, as part of their role, Student Support Advisers may contact you to offer support if your engagement profile is very low in the MyEngagement system.
-For more information visit the MyEngagement student user guide and MyEngagement FAQs.
+More information can be found via MyAttendance and MyEngagement.

-The Student Support Adviser will co-ordinate the arrangements to ensure that students’ educational support needs are met during pregnancy, during any period of leave and on the student’s return to study.
-The Student Support Adviser will liaise with the academic department, the student, the Graduate School and other Professional Services as necessary, in order to ensure that the necessary reasonable adjustments are made.
-The agreed arrangements will be documented in a Student Pregnancy Support Plan, which will normally cover the following key points:
+The Student Support Adviser will work to ensure your educational support needs are met during pregnancy, during any period of leave and on your return to study.
+The Student Support Adviser will liaise with you, your academic department, the Graduate School and other professional services as necessary, to ensure that reasonable adjustments are made.
+The arrangements will be recorded in a Student Pregnancy Support Plan, which will normally cover:

 - examinations and assessments